KinnairdGames/Mu/README.md

-# PnP files for Mü, a trick-taking game by Frank Nestel
+# PnP files for Mü
+A trick-taking game by Doris Matthäus and Frank Nestel

 ![Picture showing the completed pnp of Mu](PXL_20230418_091608073.jpg)